faerlin-developer/rate-limiter/README.md

 __Algorithm__: Implements the [Token Bucket](https://www.hellointerview.com/learn/system-design/problem-breakdowns/distributed-rate-limiter#:~:text=to%20implement%20correctly.-,Token%20Bucket,-Think%20of%20each) algorithm.
 Each key is associated with a bucket that holds upto `bucketCapacity` tokens.
 Tokens are added at a steady rate of `tokensPerSecond`.
 A request is allowed by spending one token.
 The request is denied when there are no tokens to spend.

 __Concurrency__: The rate limiter is safe for concurrent use, including overlapping calls to `Allow` and `Wait` on the same key as well as on different keys.
 Thread-safe on overlapping calls to `Allow` and `Wait` on the same key is made possible by per-key mutexes.
-The `InMemoryCache` is also thread safe as access to the underlying LRU cache is protected by a single mutex, which makes overlapping calls to `Allow` and `Wait` on different keys safe for concurrent use.
+The `InMemoryCache` is also thread safe as access to the underlying LRU cache is protected by a single mutex, which makes overlapping calls to `Allow` and `Wait` on different keys safe.

 __Observability__: Hooks for observability `OnAllow` and `OnDeny` can be defined as options when creating the rate limiter.

-__Ergonomics__: The rate limiter is parameterized by a `Cache` interface, so any cache (LRU, TTL, in-memory, Redis-backed) can be substituted without changing limiter code.
+__Ergonomics__: The rate limiter is parameterized by a `Cache` interface, so any cache (LRU, TTL, in-memory, Redis-backed) can be substituted without changing the rate limiter code.

 __Structured Error__: For rate denials, `Wait` returns an instance of a user-defined error `DeniedError`.